letoram/durden/durden/devmaps/touch/README.md

 	motion_block = false,
 	warp_press = false,

+-- some devices provide both 'touch' based press and digital input -- press events which can lead to ghost 'clicks', this feature ignores -- the digital inputs
+	button_block = false,

 -- reset touch- tracking after n ticks of no input samples
 	timeout = 10,

+-- interpret the device as idle after n ticks of no input samples
+	idle = 500,

 -- minimum weighted normalized distance to move for gesture to register
 	swipe_threshold = 0.2,